yashicabassi/YashicaBassi-intern-repo/milestone/ux-research-impact-reflection.md

 ### ❓ If research contradicts a designer’s personal preference, what should happen?

-The research should take priority.
-UX design is not about personal taste—it’s about solving user problems.
-If data contradicts a designer’s opinion, the designer must adapt.
-Research grounds decisions in reality, and disregarding it risks creating products that serve no one effectively.
+User research should always take precedence.
+UX design is about solving real user problems, not personal tastes.
+Designers must be willing to adapt their views to research insights to create effective, user-centered products.
+Ignoring data risks delivering solutions that don’t truly serve users.

 ---

-### 🎯 How can UX designers ensure that their work aligns with real user needs?
+### 🎯 How can UX designers ensure their work aligns with real user needs?

-- **Continuously engage users** through interviews, testing, and feedback loops.
+- Continuously engage users through interviews, usability tests, and feedback loops.
-- **Use personas and journey maps** grounded in research, not assumptions.
+- Develop personas and journey maps grounded in authentic research, not assumptions.
-- **Test early and often**, starting with wireframes and low-fidelity prototypes.
+- Test designs early and often, starting with wireframes and low-fidelity prototypes.
-- **Be data-driven**, incorporating both qualitative and quantitative research into the design process.
+- Embrace a data-driven approach, integrating qualitative and quantitative insights.

 ---

-### ⚠️ What risks come with relying on assumptions instead of research?
+### ⚠️ Risks of Relying on Assumptions Instead of Research

-- **Wasted time and resources** on features users don’t need.
+- Wasting time and resources on unwanted features.
-- **Mismatched mental models**, leading to confusion or task failure.
+- Mismatched mental models causing confusion or failure.
-- **Design biases**, where personal preferences skew design direction.
+- Design biases skewing decisions away from user needs.
-- **Missed opportunities** to innovate based on real pain points.
+- Missing innovation opportunities by overlooking true pain points.

 ---

+### 🧑‍🎨 Personal Reflection

+In a university project where I helped design a mobile app for student event management, I initially believed users preferred a detailed, text-heavy calendar.
+However, early usability tests and informal interviews revealed that users wanted a simpler, visually clear interface with icons and minimal text.
+This feedback challenged my assumptions and led our team to redesign the calendar screen for better clarity and usability.

+Learning about the impact of UX research highlighted for me how easy it is to design based on personal preference rather than real needs.
+This experience has motivated me to prioritize early user involvement, remain open to change, and ground my design decisions in solid research.
+Going forward, I will actively incorporate user feedback throughout the design process to create more effective, user-centered products.